Divorce

 Divorce Process in Kentucky

-Aside from these provisions, the divorce process looks generally like this:
+Aside from these provisions, the divorce process generally looks like this:

 • Once spouses have met the residency requirement and have established that the divorce has had an “irretrievable breakdown,” they must file and serve papers.